All Episodes

 That's the oath.

-The oath that a judge takes is to not is not that I'll look out their interests, particularly my own.
+The oath that a judge takes is not that I'll look out for particular interests, particularly my own.

-I'll be on the side of particular interest, and of the oath is to uphold the Constitution and laws.
+I'll be on the side of particular interests, and the oath is to uphold the Constitution and laws.

 Let's go back to Breyer.